alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 </tr>
 </table>

 We can keep the game simpler by ignoring the Shuffle and Undo powerups.
-These both assist on earning points, but Shuffle would require implementing randomness.
+These both assist on earning points, but they introduce problems.
+Shuffle would require implementing randomness.
 This would be harder for the AI to handle, because we'd have to average over the many possible future states to estimate the value of each action.
 It's possible, just expensive.
-Meanwhile, Undos force carrying around a bunch of extra state, which I just don't want to deal with.
+Meanwhile, Undos force carrying around history as extra state, which I just don't want to deal with.
 So, I'll have my rules engine pretend these powerups don't exist.
-This will give up some points, but remember, we're not targeting perfect play, or even superhuman play.
+This will give up some points, but remember, we're not targeting perfect play.
 We just want "good enough" play to hit the avatar score of 2500.
 Introducing slack is okay if we make up for it later.
 (I can always use the Shuffle or Undo myself if I spot a good opportunity to do so later.)

 In similar veins, I will ignore the Fill powerup because it adds randomness on what blocks get added, and will ignore the Timer powerup because I want to treat the game as a turn-based game.
-These are harder to ignore, and my plan is to commit to clearing Timer boulders and Fill boulders as soon as I start the level.
+These are harder to ignore.
+My plan is to commit to clearing Timer boulders and Fill boulders as soon as I start the level.
 Then I'll transcribe the resulting grid into the AI and let it take over from there.

 This leaves Explode, Overkill, Multiplier, Morph, and Wild.
 Morph can be treated as identical to Wild, since we can wait for the Morph boulder to become whatever color we want it to be.
 The complexity these powers add is that after identifying